Orbis86org/Launchez/README.md

 # Launchez

 Launchez - A Fair Launch Dapp for launching ERC-20 tokens.

-A cost-effective solution where users can create tokens within the platform in a few clicks for a nominal fee.
+- A cost-effective solution where users can create tokens within the platform in a few clicks for a nominal fee.
-A fair launch by securing the trust of the users by deploying the token on a bonding curve with a constant product formula, and creating a liquidity pool on SaucerSwap for it when the token reaches a market cap threshold.
+- A fair launch is secured by deploying the token on a bonding curve with a constant product formula.
+- Liquidity pools are created on SaucerSwap when the token reaches a market cap threshold.

+### Innovation

+- Launchez is built on Hedera, making the best use of DeFi by enabling a platform to create ERC-20 tokens and launch them fairly.
+- The project is new to Hedera; no such solution currently exists.
+- The memecoin market, directly coupled with trading volume, has the potential to boost a large volume of daily transactions.

 ### Integration - Works Best with Hedera

-The high throughput and low latency with finality is a boon for traders due to its fast and secure transactions.
+- High throughput and low latency with finality provide fast and secure transactions for traders.
-Low and predictable fees enable high volumes of trades on Launchez, thereby increasing Hedera’s TPS.
+- Low and predictable fees enable high trading volumes on Launchez, increasing Hedera’s TPS.
-The project uses HTS for Token creation and HSCS.
-The project was primarily built with the Hedera SDK, with a few functionalities limited to contracts.
+- The project uses HTS for Token creation and HSCS, primarily built with the Hedera SDK with a few functionalities limited to contracts.
-The creation of the liquidity pool is deployed on SaucerSwap - a DEX on Hedera.
+- Liquidity pools are deployed on SaucerSwap - a DEX on Hedera.

-### Innovation

-Launchez is built on Hedera, making the best use of DeFi by enabling a platform to create ERC-20 tokens and launch them fairly.
-The project is new to Hedera, and no such solution currently exists.
-The memecoin market, directly coupled with trading volume, has the potential to boost a huge volume of transactions per day.

 ### Feasibility with Hedera

-Launchez is built to increase the business model revolving around collecting minimal fees for token creation and for trading on the bonding curve.
+- The business model revolves around collecting minimal fees for token creation and trading on the bonding curve.
-The solution addresses a unique Web3 problem by combating scam tokens and rug pulls.
+- Launchez addresses a unique Web3 problem by combating scam tokens and rug pulls.

 ### Execution & Team

-Launchez is currently a fully functional MVP showcasing token creation and buy/sell features on the bonding curve, with implementation using the Hedera SDK.
+- Launchez is currently a fully functional MVP showcasing token creation and buy/sell features on the bonding curve, implemented using the Hedera SDK.
-Features to increase community engagement, such as comments and spaces, are to be developed according to the roadmap.
+- Features to increase community engagement, such as comments and spaces, are to be developed according to the roadmap.
-Soniya, the founder of Orbis86, led the team as a product manager, while Hema (Smart Contract Developer & Partnership Manager), Alex (Full Stack Developer), and Dishit (Front-End Developer) worked together on product development.
+- Soniya, the founder of Orbis86, led the team as Product Manager, while Hema (Smart Contract Developer & Partnership Manager), Alex (Full Stack Developer), and Dishit (Front-End Developer) worked together on product development.

 ### Validation with Orbis Community

-The product idea was refined by discussing and collecting feedback from the Orbis86 community, which is very active on Hedera.
+- The product idea was refined through feedback from the Orbis86 community, which is very active on Hedera.
-The primary feedback highlighted the lack of a meme-coin launch dapp with an easy interface, which is currently unavailable on Hedera.
+- Feedback highlighted the lack of a meme-coin launch dapp with an easy interface, currently unavailable on Hedera.
-Feedback also emphasized the potential to attract degens to the Hedera ecosystem through this project.
+- There is potential to attract degens to the Hedera ecosystem through this project.
-The project has been welcomed by SMEs of the trading community, who have encouraged the addition of a commenting feature to our product, which has been added to our pipeline.
+- The project has been welcomed by SMEs of the trading community, with encouragement to add a commenting feature, which has been added to our pipeline.

 ### Product Launch & Success

-We are confident that Launchez will have a highly positive impact on the Hedera ecosystem.
+- We are confident that Launchez will have a highly positive impact on the Hedera ecosystem.
-While encouraging new token deployment and boosting account creation, the project also increases monthly active users with constant trading and FOMO over price due to the bonding curve nature, incentivizing the purchase of tokens at lower prices.
+- The project encourages new token deployment and boosts account creation.
+- Launchez also increases monthly active users with constant trading and FOMO due to the bonding curve's nature, incentivizing the purchase of tokens at lower prices.
-With active trading, we believe this will lead to increased TPS and attract new users and degens to Hedera.
+- With active trading, we believe Launchez will increase TPS and attract new users and degens to Hedera.

 ### Pitch Deck